 Residential treatment can also be good for people in the early days of treatment who don’t have supportive environments that would help them maintain their recovery.
 For instance, if you enter treatment with no home, or if you share a home with someone who is abusive or still actively uses drugs, residential treatment offers a better environment for your treatment efforts.

 In a residential setting, you may also have a highly intensive therapy schedule, with several hours each day devoted to individual, group, or family therapy.
-Other therapy options you may have access to will include:

 The therapies you go through during your stay in a residential treatment program will depend on your specific treatment plan.
 When you first enter addiction treatment, you will go through an assessment process.
 You will sit down with your therapist to create a treatment plan that’s personalized to your individual needs.
 The therapist will then help you through the therapies in your plan, adapting them as you progress.